open-life-science/open-life-science.github.io/README.md

 2. Adapt the script in `bin/update_schedule.sh` with cohort id and link to CSV export of the spreadsheet

-## Order experts and possible mentors by expertise areas
+## Order experts and possible mentors by areas of expertise

-In metadata file for cohort, experts and possible mentors can be ordered by expertise area to be display in cohort page given these areas.
+In metadata file for cohort, experts and possible mentors can be ordered by areas of expertise, to be display in the cohort page given these areas.

 To order them:

-1. Activate the conda environment
+1. Activate the conda environment:

    ```
    $ source activate open-life-science-website